eweix/eweix.github.io/content/now.md

 I play the contrabass as a hobby, but I've been practicing a lot more lately for some auditions.
 Currently focusing on the Dragonetti Concerto.
 Also practicing excerpts from Dvorak and Tchaikovsky.

 ## Biking
 Okay, not as much of this as I would really like.
-But I've been getting out of the house more and biking on trails with friends, and I started trying to bike for a little while each morning.
-It's a great way to wake up and clear my mind.
+But I've been getting out of the house more and biking on trails with friends, which has been a lot of fun.

 ## Learning Web Development
 I've made and remade this website by hand, with jekyll, with gatsby, with chisel, and with hugo.
 After fiddling around with it for a few weeks, I think I want to stick with hugo - it really is awesome for development.